lily2oo/ChangeColorToClickBox/README.md

-# ChangeColorToColorBox
+# ColorPicker
-tried colorpicker and emoji cursor and @media
+Just tried colorpicker and emoji cursor and @media Click on the box in web, you can change color of the website.